LocallyTrivialSeminar/LocallyTrivialSeminar.github.io/index.md

 ## General Information ##

 The Locally Trivial Seminar is a student seminar at the University of Toronto.
 The goal of the seminar is provide a forum for informal collaborative talks given by seminar attendees on all things loosely related to algebraic topology.
 By loosely related we mean to include algebraic topology itself (of course), K-theory, derived algebraic geometry (or other related areas of algebraic geometry), differential topology, and the relevant ideas in geometric topology.
-The exact direction of the seminar is to be determined by the atendees.
+The exact direction of the seminar is to be determined by the attendees.

 We hope that as you attend the seminar more you gain a deeper understanding of the fields relating to algebraic topology and how they all fit togehter.